 - Make Ahead & Freezing Instructions: Prepare cake through step 8.
 Wrap the individual baked and cooled cake layers tightly and keep at room temperature for 1 day or freeze up to 3 months.
 Bring to room temperature (if frozen) then continue with step 9.
 Frosting can also be made 1 day ahead of time.
 Cover tightly and refrigerate overnight.
 Bring frosting to room temperature, then beat the frosting on medium speed for a few seconds so it’s creamy again.
 Adding a splash of cream/milk will help thin the frosting out, if needed.
 Frosted cake freezes well, up to 3 months.
 Thaw overnight in the refrigerator, then bring to room temperature or serve cold.
 See How to Freeze Cakes.

 - Cake Flour: Cake flour is key in this recipe.
-If you can’t get your hands on cake flour, use this cake flour substitute.
+Do not use any cake flour substitutes.

 - Butter: If you only have salted butter, you can use that instead.
 Reduce the added salt in the cake to 1/4 teaspoon.
 You can use salted butter in the frosting, too.
 Taste the frosting before adding the 1/8 teaspoon of salt, then add a pinch if desired.
-It’s imperative the butter is at room temperature in order to properly cream with the sugar and be the proper base for the buttercream.
-Read: Here’s What Room Temperature Butter Really Means.
+It’s imperative to use room temperature butter in order to properly cream with the sugar and be the proper base for the buttercream.

-- Eggs: You need 2 whole eggs (separated) plus an additional 2 egg yolks.
-This equals 4 egg yolks and 2 egg whites.
-(You will have 2 egg whites leftover.
-Here are some recipes using only egg whites.)
+- Eggs: You need 4 egg yolks and 2 egg whites in this cake batter.
 It’s easiest to separate eggs when they’re cold.
-The eggs must be at room temperature to whip properly, so after you separate the 4 yolks and 2 whites, cover them and set aside for at least 20 minutes before starting.
+The eggs must be at room temperature to whip properly, so after you separate the eggs, cover the 4 yolks and 2 whites and set aside for at least 20 minutes before starting.

 - Cream of Tartar: This is an imperative ingredient that promises the egg whites will whip into lofty, fluffy peaks and hold their shape when mixed into the heavy cake batter and baked in the oven.
 You can skip it if needed and whip the egg whites by themselves, but the cakes will taste denser.